joelbarton-io/JS225/studyGuide/ec.md

 - functions initially **lack** context.
 - they receive context **upon invocation**, thus a function's execution context is determined by _how_ it is invoked\*

+- the concept of an "execution context" involves information about 2 things: a variable environment and a `this` binding which references the context object of the currently-executing code being evaluated

 ## `this`

-- `this` is the context keyword
+- `this` is a keyword
+- also referred to as a "_context variable_"
-- behaves like a dynamic variable in that it references the "context object" of an executing function or method when referenced inside said function body
+- behaves similarly to a variable in that it dynamically references the "context object" of an executing function or method when used inside said function body
-- `this`' value depends on if it was used inside/outside the scope introduced by an executing function and, if inside a function, upon how that enclosing function was defined (arrow functions) and invoked (constructor invocation, method invocation, function invocation, indirect invocation).
+- `this`' value depends on if it was used inside/outside the scope introduced by an executing function and, if inside a function, upon how that enclosing function was defined (arrow functions) or invoked (constructor invocation, method invocation, function invocation, indirect invocation).

 ### Types of Context Setting